tiredofit/docker-lemonldap/2.0-debian/README.md

 # Introduction

-This will build a container for [LemonLDAP::NG](https://lemonldap-ng.org/) a web based manager for Authentication (SAML, OPENID Connect, CAS) using Nginx
+This will build a container for [LemonLDAP::NG](https://lemonldap-ng.org/) an elegant web based manager for Authentication (SAML, OPENID Connect, CAS) using Nginx

 * This Container uses a [customized Debian Linux base](https://hub.docker.com/r/tiredofit/debian) which includes [s6 overlay](https://github.com/just-containers/s6-overlay) enabled for PID 1 Init capabilities, [zabbix-agent](https://zabbix.org) for individual container monitoring, Cron also installed along with other tools (bash,curl, less, logrotate, nano, vim) for easier management.
 It also supports sending to external SMTP servers..

+* Sane Defaults to have a working solution by just running the image
+* Automatically generates configuration files on startup, or option to use your own
+* Option to just use image as a Handler for external servers
+* Handler Option to use file base socket or listen on TCP
 * Fail2ban Included for blocking brute force attacks.

-**UNDER ACTIVE DEVELOPMENT**
+* MongoDB, MySQL, LDAP, Redis support for sessions and configuration
+* Choice of Logging (Console, File, Syslog)
+* Used in Production for an educational institution serving over 10000 users.

+** The 2.0 Release is in ALPHA by the developers, therefore this image will change as their development progresses**

 [Changelog](CHANGELOG.md)